How to Avoid Particulate Contamination in Particle Size Analysis

 Maintaining reliable quality control protocols allow product manufacturers to ensure a product complies with the desired standard of quality and consistency.
 Reliable quality control is highly dependent on testing a representative sample, which is a portion of material that genuinely represents the material that will be used in the final product.

-So how do you prevent your representative sample from becoming contaminated?
+So how do you prevent particulate contamination in your representative sample?

-This article takes a deep dive into what a contaminated sample is, the leading causes of sample contamination, and the steps you can take to preserve the integrity of your material.
+This article takes a deep dive into what a contaminated sample is, the leading causes of particulate contamination, and the steps you can take to preserve the integrity of your material.

-A contaminated sample is best described as a representative sample that contains foreign particles, such as biological matter from animals, metal shavings, and clothing fibers, that are not a part of your particle analysis process.
+Particulate contamination is best described as a representative sample that contains foreign particles, such as biological matter from animals, metal shavings, and clothing fibers, that are not a part of your particle size analysis process.

 When looking at industries that produce consumable products, such as the food and pharmaceutical industries, preventing sample contamination is key.
 Failure to implement best practices can lead to costly lawsuits and, more importantly, harm those who consume the products.